 Add the following to the end of Article 1030.06(b) of the Standard Specifications:

 “I-FIT testing will be performed for Low ESAL mixtures (excluding Class D patches, pavement patching and incidental HMA) during mixture production.
-Within one working day after sampling, the Contractor shall deliver prepared samples to the District laboratory for verification testing.
+Within two working days after sampling, the Contractor shall deliver prepared samples to the District laboratory for verification testing.
 The required number and size of prepared samples submitted for the I-FIT testing shall be according to the “Low ESAL - Required Samples for Verification Testing” table in Article 1030.04(d) above.”

 80406